orbs-network/orbs-network-typescript/client/crypto-sdk-android/readme.md

 Key generation time should take around 20-30ms but may sometime spike as the PRNG is waiting to collect enough entropy.

 More information about the addressing scheme is available at the [client documentation](https://github.com/orbs-network/orbs-network/tree/master/client).
+The `CryptoSDK.Address` class will expose two constants `TEST_NETWORK_ID` and `MAIN_NETWORK_ID` that represent the possible valid network id values.

 ## The OrbsHost class